bryn-morris/Smart-Park/README.md

 1. Browse available dog parks
 2. Check into and out of a dog park
 3. Write and view reviews for a dog park
-4. Add and edit dogs in my account
+4. Add and edit dogs in their account
 4. Learn more about SmartPark

 ### Languages